yuya-katafuchi/covid-19_emergency_statement_japan/README.md

   * 8th Amendment:  Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan.
 Change in Areas and Extention of the Period of Declaration of a State of Emergency in response to the Novel Coronavirus Disease. in Japanese.
 2021/08/17.
 URL: https://corona.go.jp/news/pdf/kinkyujitaisengen_houkoku_20210817.pdf.
 (Accessed on August 17, 2021).
   * 9th Amendment: Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan.
 Change in Areas of Declaration of a State of Emergency in response to the Novel Coronavirus Disease. in Japanese.
 2021/08/25.
 URL: https://corona.go.jp/news/pdf/kinkyujitaisengen_houkoku_20210825.pdf.
 (Accessed on August 25, 2021).
   * 10th Amendment:  Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan.
 Change in Areas and Extention of the Period of Declaration of a State of Emergency in response to the Novel Coronavirus Disease. in Japanese.
 2021/09/09.
 URL: https://corona.go.jp/news/pdf/kinkyujitaisengen_houkoku_20210909.pdf.
 (Accessed on September 9, 2021).
+  * 11th Amendment:  Office for Novel Coronavirus Disease Control, Cabinet Secretariat, Government of Japan.
+End of Declaration of a State of Emergency in response to the Novel Coronavirus Disease. in Japanese.
+2021/09/09.
+URL: https://corona.go.jp/news/pdf/kinkyujitaisengen_houkoku_20210928.pdf.
+(Accessed on September 28, 2021).

 ## Citation